maxchuquimia/quickdraw/README.md

 ![screenshot](https://raw.githubusercontent.com/Jugale/quickdraw/master/AppStore/Screenshot%201.png)

-Do you need a quck, easy and unobtrusive way to highlight content while screencasting?
+Do you need a quick, easy and unobtrusive way to highlight content while screencasting?
 Rather than circling your mouse around wildly, try QuickDraw!

 When QuickDraw is active, you can draw lines, arrows, rectangle and circles over other windows on your screen.
 Press the escape key to clear the drawing, and press it again to jump right back to where you were without missing a beat!